nilsramsperger/docker-nextcloud-client/README.md

 # Nextcloud client
 This image provides a Nextcloud client to sync a Docker volume to a Nectcloud location.

+## Deprecated
+This repo was moved to [GitLab](https://gitlab.com/nilsramsperger/docker-nextcloud-client).

 ## Usage
 To start the container run `docker run -d --init --name nextcloud-client --restart unless-stopped -v nextcloud-data:/home/nextcloud/data -e USER='myuser' -e PSWD='mypswd' -e HOST='https://myhost' nilsramsperger/nextcloud-client`
 The env parameters `USER`, `PSWD` and `HOST` have to be replaced with username, password and host URL of the NextCloud server.